 2. Yellow River

 China has the fastest-growing economy, and this is attributed to its rapid industrialization.
-The Yellow River has yellow sediment ‘loess’ which attributes to its yellow colour.
+The Yellow River has yellow sediment ‘loess,’ where the river gets the yellow color.

-Nevertheless, people are still dependent on the river for drinking water.
-It is because of this that the area around the river has seen a rise in the occurrence of waterborne diseases, cancers and birth defects.
+Shockingly, despite the alarming pollution level, some of China’s population still depends on it for drinking water.
+This has fueled the emergence of waterborne diseases, cancers, and birth defects.
 Most recently, there have been efforts to dissuade people from drinking the water from this river since it is unsafe for human or animal consumption.

 3. Doce River

-The heavy metals from the sludge that contaminated the river killed a lot of aquatic life in the river, and just directly made the river not useful for any human consumption and uses.
-Experts state that it will be very difficult for the river to recover from the ecological catastrophe that happened, making the river one of the most polluted river in the world.
+The heavy metals from the sludge that contaminated the river killed a lot of aquatic life and instantly made the river unuseful for human consumption and uses.
+Experts state that it will be very difficult for the river to recover from the ecological catastrophe, making it one of the most polluted rivers in the world.

 4. Citarum River

 The Citarum is arguably one of the most polluted rivers in the world.
 Like the Ganges, it serves a big population.
-Indonesia, the home of the Citarum, may not be as populous as India or China, but it is still in the top league with a population of over 200 million.
-The river flows in an area where there are heavy human settlements coupled with a number of factories.
+Indonesia, the home of the Citarum, may not be as populous as India or China, but it is still in the top league with a population of over 277 million, as per a Worldometer update in August 2023.

 5. Mississippi River

-The river has a high level of nitrogen-based fertilizer run-off, which instead of leaching in the soil, upsets the food chain and reduces the oxygen levels in the water, thus causing the death of aquatic life.
+A test done on the water shows a high level of nitrogen-based fertilizer run-off, which instead of leaching into the soil, upsets the food chain and reduces the oxygen levels in the water, thus causing the death of aquatic life.
 The major pollutants are benzene, mercury, and arsenic.

 6. Sarno River

 This is arguably the most polluted river on the European continent.
-The river that flows through Italy has, over time, become a poison to the residents.
-The source of the river is clean and safe for drinking.
-Nonetheless, its flow is faced with releases from industries and agriculture, leading to a polluted river downstream.
+Flowing through Italy, this river has, over time, become a poison to the residents.
+The source of the river is clean and safe for drinking, but along the length, it receives waste from industries and agriculture, leading to a polluted river downstream.

 The toxicity of the river has caused an alarming increase in liver cancer cases in the area.
-What is more, the river easily floods, leading to mudslides and toxicity on earth.
+Moreover, the river floods easily, leading to mudslides and toxicity on earth.
 Poor waste treatment control has led to the increased pollution of the Sarno.

 7. Marilao River

-The river, like the Sarno, is prone to flooding, which brings the waste to the land, thus leading to soil degradation.
+Like the Sarno, the Marilao River is prone to flooding, often bringing waste to the land and causing soil degradation.
 The pollution of the water is detrimental to the fish industries in the Philippines since toxic metals such as lead contribute to the death of aquaculture.

 8. Buringanga River

 This river is a source of life for millions of Bangladesh residents.
-It is also a major economic resource for the country since it is the biggest river in the country.
+It is also a major economic resource for the country since it is the biggest river.
 The river is mainly polluted by the tanneries that border it.
 There has also been a lot of human waste in the river.

-There is a lot of floating waste material in the river, such as plastic and dead animals.
+On top of this, you’ll find floating waste material in the river, such as plastic and dead animals.
 This has contaminated the water and rendered the discharge so intense that the river has turned black.
 Consequently, the aquatic life of the river has since died.

 9. Mantaza-Riachuelo River

-The river is based in Argentina and is arguably the most polluted river in South America.
-The presence of industries around the river has not made any cleaning easier.
-The reason for this is that there are millions of tons of sewage released into the river on a daily basis.
+The Mantaza-Riachuelo is based in Argentina and is arguably the most polluted river in South America.
+Several cleaning initiatives have been established, but the surrounding industries have always neutralized these efforts, releasing millions of tons of sewage released into the river daily.

-Also, there are heavy metals in the river, such as mercury and lead, which lead to high cases of cancer.
-These have come into existence due to the release of chemicals from chemical industries.
 Further, the river, also known as the Slaughterhouse River, is home to waste from slaughterhouses and tanneries, which are rampant along the river.
-Due to this, the river has a foul smell.
+As such, on top of all the waste and metals going into the river, it also has a foul smell.

 10. Tijuana River

 The Tijuana River flows north through the Tijuana River Valley, passing through Tijuana, Mexico.
-This river runs 120 miles, and at times carries only a little water.
-The river is quite contaminated and polluted due to the millions of US gallons of sewage being dumped into it every year.
+This river runs 120 miles and sometimes carries only a little water.
+Like all other rivers on our list, it is contaminated and polluted due to the millions of US gallons of sewage being dumped into it every year.

-Due to the enormous amount of waste and toxic chemicals present in the Tijuana river, it has been considered as one of the most polluted rivers in the world, even if the government of Mexico has already allotted funds in order to clean the river over the years.
+Due to the enormous amount of waste and toxic chemicals in the Tijuana River, it has been considered one of the most polluted rivers in the world.
+Despite the Mexican government’s allocation of funds over the years to clean the river, its pollution levels remain a critical concern.

 11. Jordan River